 Q: X is not a country, it’s a part of country Y!

-A: All political matters are at the discretion of authors.
+A: All political matters are at our discretion.
 While we try to keep this website as useful as possible, we don’t want to get involved in political debates.
 Politics is a complicated subject for us; we’re computer scientists.